fl4shk/sherwin_adventure_old/ideas_and_plans/brainstorming.md

 General Mechanics Brainstorming
 ===============================
 1. I am *not* going to allow damaging enemies by *jumping* on them, as it allows me to differentiate the game from Mario ones significantly.
+However, I will allow *stunning* most types of enemies
 2. I'm *not* having bottomless pits either, for that matter.
 3. The game will still have an emphasis on platforming, but it will also have an emphasis on combat.
 Combat will be more important than in Mario